taraeicher/SOM_VN/README.md

    * `extract_signal.py`: Extracts pickled input regions and stores them in CSV files for use by CAGT.
    * run_cagt.m`: Runs CAGT.
 Note that MATLAB is required to run this script, because CAGT is implemented in MATLAB.
 CAGT must also be installed; you can download it here: https://github.com/sofiakp/cagt/tree/master/matlab
    * `writeTextResults.m`: This is a hackish solution for running CAGT (There is an I/O issue between our code and the original CAGT).
 After installing CAGT, you must replace the `writeTextResults.m` file in the `matlab/src` directory with our file.
 Note that ONLY the I/O format has been changed.
-   `cagt.m`: This is a hackish solution for running CAGT (There is an I/O issue between our code and the original CAGT).
-After installing CAGT, you must replace the `cagt.m` file in the `matlab/src` directory with our file.
-Note that ONLY the I/O format has been changed.
    * `merge_shifted.py`: Consolidates shifted shapes learned by the SOM-VN using cross-correlation.
    * `make_shape_bed.py`: Annotate each region with its closest shape learned by the SOM-VN.
    * `find_chromhmm_distrib.py`: Finds the distribution of ChromHMM mnemonics across each shape.